Qarj/kpi-dashboard/README.md

 Deploy the following project to satisfy Apache configuration dependencies:
 - https://github.com/Qarj/test-results-dashboard

-Create a folder for webimblaze-server and clone the project:
+Create a folder for kpi-dashboard and clone the project:
 ```
 cd /var/www
 sudo mkdir kpi